-| Also Read: Type of Data Loggers and How do they work? |
+Read more: Type of Data Loggers and How Do They Work?

 While we are discussing the future and technology of instrumentation and field measurements, it is necessary to address the evolution of the means of Data Collection.
-From handheld readout units to palmtop computers, analogue and digital sensors have used it all to arrive at a conclusive output monitoring.
+From handheld readout units to palmtop computers, analog, and digital sensors have used it all to arrive at a conclusive output monitoring.
 However, the advent of mobile phones has changed it all!

-With the advancement in mobile technology, we have evolved and compact devices that feature high-resolution large colour graphics display, internal memory, Bluetooth, Cellular phone coverage, high-resolution camera, internet connectivity, built-in GPS, and many more.
+With the advancement in mobile technology, we have evolved compacted devices that feature high-resolution large colour graphics display, internal memory, Bluetooth, Cellular phone coverage, high-resolution camera, internet connectivity, built-in GPS, and many more.
 As it is evident, the devices find their application in the data collection field for geotechnical or civil engineering safety instrumentation networks.

 The mobile phone also makes for a consolidated option as the different application software needed for the various types of digital sensors or DAS can be downloaded on a single device.
 This negates the need and the cost that would be spent on many different readouts/dataloggers.

 Moreover, Mobile Phones operate with a standard system like Android which provides the user with a magnitude of options to choose from, and one can easily get on in their budget.
-In case you face any difficulties or issues with a certain type of mobile phone, you can easily change the device and transfer the memory card from the old one to the new one.
+If you face any difficulties or issues with a certain type of mobile phone, you can easily change the device and transfer the memory card from the old one to the new one.

-In the wireless monitoring system, the sensors are interfaced with the long range, low power wireless network through nodes that send recorded data to the Gateway with utmost reliability.
+In the wireless monitoring system, the sensors are interfaced with the long-range, low-power wireless network through nodes that send recorded data to the Gateway with utmost reliability.
 Gateway uploads the collected sensor data to the central/cloud server.

-The long range radio frequency based wireless data collection network provides complete automation of monitoring with seamless connectivity in large construction sites, tunnels and landslide projects.
+The long-range radio frequency-based wireless data collection network provides complete automation of monitoring with seamless connectivity in large construction sites, tunnels, and landslide projects.
 The wireless system eliminates the need for running lengthy cables.
 It is especially useful at locations where sensors are distributed over wide areas and running cable lengths to long distances can be tricky and/or at locations where construction activity can damage the running sensor cables.

 Read more: Emerging Technologies in Tunnel Instrumentation and Monitoring

-Almost every Civil Engineering Project involves many stakeholders that are invested in the safety status of the project.
+Almost every Civil Engineering Project involves many stakeholders who are invested in the safety status of the project.
 It becomes important to provide the stakeholders with all the relevant information as well as near-real-time access to data.
 This is crucial to understand the potential hazardous development and to make an informed and remedial action without any delay.

 Modern technology has allowed for the availability of proprietary software that can be hosted on servers connected to the Internet.
-Advanced software like DRISHTI is designed to collect data from multiple sensors and data loggers used in a project over copper cables, optical fibre cables, or various types of RF links according to a preset schedule.
+Advanced software like DRISHTI is designed to collect data from multiple sensors and data loggers used in a project over copper cables, optical fiber cables, or various types of RF links according to a preset schedule.
 The collected data is presented in a set of meaningful graphs or tables, in sync with the parameters being monitored by multiple users all across the world, performs the required calculations, and fetches the historical data as well.
 The collected data is also securely added to a database.

 Cloud-based Web Data Monitoring Service (WDMS) seamlessly connects users from an internet-connected computer located anywhere in the world, to monitor the instrumentation data remotely.
-The authorized users are allowed to view any data or report of the project simultaneously.
+The authorized users are allowed to view any data or reports of the project simultaneously.